Ignacy-s/python-flask-cicd/README.md

 integration/continuous deployment (CI/CD) techniques.

 ## Project Overview
 This project features a simple Flask application, integrated into a fully automated CI/CD pipeline.
 To simplify the usage of Jenkins, project is separated into two repositories.
 The one you're browsing right now (python-flask-cicd) is dedicated to the deployment and provisioning of a Jenkins server.
-The other repo (python-flask-cicd-code) is dedicated to the Flask application and code required for it's CI/CD (Jenkinsfiles, Terraform for container deployment).
+The other repo (python-flask-cicd-code) is dedicated to the Flask application and code required for its CI/CD (Jenkinsfiles, Terraform for container deployment).
 Key components include:

 - **Jenkins**: Orchestrates the CI/CD pipeline, ensuring code is tested and deployed seamlessly.
 - **Ansible**: Manages configuration and deployment of the Jenkins server, ensuring consistent set up.